Table of Contents

 - It is harder to define an advisor's responsibilities in the areas of personal advice and support.
 However, in a community as large as MIT, it is not uncommon for an advisee - particularly if not outgoing by nature - to become isolated.
 It is hoped, therefore, that an advisor would also bear in mind the emotional well-being of an advisee and would try to offer the help and encouragement that students need.

-NOTE: For reference, advisors should keep in the student folder copies of up-to-date administrative records related to the student's academic program, e.g., Add/Drop/Change forms or petitions that they have signed and dated.
-Advisors also access student information through WebSIS, where they can approve a student's registration and see their pre-registration, class schedule, status of registration, grade report, undergraduate audit, address information and picture.
+NOTE: For reference, advisors should keep in the student folder copies of up-to-date paper-based administrative records related to the student's academic program.
+Advisors also access student information through WebSIS, where they can see their pre-registration, class schedule, status of registration, grade report, undergraduate audit, address information and picture.
 For freshmen only there is also an online Freshman Advising Folder with test scores and student assignments for various programs and subjects.

 In 1996 the Committee on the Undergraduate Program (CUP) adopted and distributed guidelines - for advisors, students, and departments - which were developed in an independent initiative by the Baker Foundation, a student group committed to improving undergraduate life at MIT.
 The Baker Foundation developed its guidelines on the basis of discussions with faculty and administrators as well as a survey of undergraduates.
 Members of both the CUP and the Baker Foundation hope that the guidelines will help students and faculty know what to expect from one another, and diminish the gap between expectations and actual experience.
 The Baker Foundation Guidelines are in Appendix A of this Guide.

-MIT's student information policy describes when, and to whom, faculty and staff may disclose personally identifiable information about current and former students.
+MIT's policy on the privacy of student records describes when, and to whom, faculty and staff may disclose personally identifiable information about current and former students.
 It also gives students the right to see and to challenge the accuracy of the records that MIT keeps about them.
-The policy incorporates the privacy rights and protections provided by the Family Educational Rights and Privacy Act.
+The policy incorporates the privacy rights and protections provided by the Family Educational Rights and Privacy Act (FERPA).
+Further details on the Privacy of Student Records are available on the Registrar’s Office website.

 Candid appraisals and evaluations of performance and potential are an essential component of the educational process.
 With appropriate permission from the student, such information can be provided to prospective employers, to other institutions, or to other legitimately concerned outside individuals or agencies.
 The Student Information Policy in MIT Policies and Procedures outlines the process in greater detail.